40843245/MyGame/My Puzzle/Chomp Variant/JChomp/JChomp intro.md

 It is impossible to draw in Chomp.

 ## intro to JChromp:
-1.With pl players.
+1. With pl players.
-2.Given n1 * n2 blocks of chocolate (To make it brief, I will call one block of chocolate as one block). where there are P poison blocks P={(x1,y1),...,(xp,yp)}
+2. Given n1 * n2 blocks of chocolate (To make it brief, I will call one block of chocolate as one block). where there are P poison blocks P={(x1,y1),...,(xp,yp)}

-3.One must select a block.If possible, we call it is a valid selection, eat the selected block together with those who are below it within e1 rows and right it within e2 columns.
+3. One must select a block.If possible, we call it is a valid selection, eat the selected block together with those who are below it within e1 rows and right it within e2 columns.
 If NOT possible, then we call it is invalid selection, reselect a block (the selected block together with those will NOT be eaten).

-4.One who eat one or many poison blocks will lose the game.
+4. One who eat one or many poison blocks will lose the game.

-5.If there are NO any valid selections, the game ties.
+5. If there are NO any valid selections, the game ties.

 ## NOTE
 NOTE that

-1.For existence of the block,
+1. For existence of the block,
 We call the block DOES exist iff the block is NOT out of bound of the board and it has NOT been eaten.

 2. For definition of a valid selection,